microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/system.md

 ### Network results on global queries
 - The network results (IP and MAC address) are only shown on global queries, if the search term starts with either IP, MAC or Address.
 (We compare case-insensitive.)

+### Returning results
+We return the results in two stepps:
+1. All results which we can create very fast like shutdown or logoff via [`Main.Query(Query query)`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.System/Main.cs).
+2. All results which need some time to create like the network results (IP, MAC) via [`Main.Query(Query query, bool delayedExecution)`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.System/Main.cs).

 ## [Unit Tests](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.System.UnitTests)
 We have a [Unit Test project](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.System.UnitTests) that executes various test to ensure that the plugin works as expected.